Allchorne3/gearset-project/Read-Me.md

 ```
 npm i
 ```
----
 <br>

 ### **Step 2: You can start this website in 2 ways.
 Development mode or production mode:**

 ### Development Mode:
- - To view the website in the browser, use the following command in the Terminal
+ - This uses hot module reploading (HMR).
+To view the website in the browser, use the following command in the Terminal

 ```
 npm run dev